Hardcode84/llvm-project/mlir/docs/Dialects/SPIR-V.md

   void *allocated_ptr; // Pointer to the base allocation. void *aligned_ptr;   // Pointer within base allocation which is aligned to
-                       // the value set in the memref. size_t offset;       // Offset from aligned_ptr from where to get values
-                       // corresponding to the memref. size_t shape[rank];  // Shape of the memref.
-  size_t stride[rank]; // Strides used while accessing elements of the memref.
+                       // the value set in the memref. size_t shape[rank];  // Shape of the memref. size_t stride[rank]; // Strides used while accessing elements of the memref.
 };